Stockport Grammar School: Old Stopfordians

 Former pupils are known as "Old Stopfordians", not to be confused with simply Stopfordians (the demonym of Stockport being "Stopfordian"), or the former pupils of Bishop Stopford's School at Enfield, who are also known as Old Stopfordians.

-Pupils automatically become members of the Old Stopfordians Association on leaving the school.
-The association runs regular reunions and there is a strong network of Old Stopfordians who provide careers advice, work experience and support to current pupils.
-The association also run a number of social occasions during the year, including an annual dinner, and its members are encouraged to attend several of the school's regular events, including its founder's day and Christmas carol services.

 Stopfordians Lacrosse Club

-The Old Stopfordians' Association operate Stopfordians Lacrosse Club, who currently play in the North of England Men's Lacrosse Association Premier 2 division.
-The team play their home games at Disley Amalgamated Sports Club.
+The Old Stopfordians' Association in 2012 operated Stopfordians Lacrosse Club, who played in the North of England Men's Lacrosse Association Premier 2 division.
+The team then played their home games at Disley Amalgamated Sports Club.